vimeo/psalm/docs/running_psalm/command_line_usage.md

 Run with `--help` to see a list of options that Psalm supports.

+## Shepherd

+Psalm currently offers some GitHub integration with public projects.

+Add `--shepherd` to send information about your build to https://shepherd.dev.

+Currently, Shepherd tracks type coverage (the percentage of types Psalm can infer) on `master` branches.

 ### Running Psalm faster

 Psalm has a couple of command-line options that will result in faster builds: